-Line 14 - Apportionment Fraction
+Line 10 - Apportionment Fraction

 Enter the sales factor from line 6 of Schedule J, page 1.
 This is the apportionment fraction for this apportionment method.
-(Property and payroll factors are not used in the calculation of the apportionment fraction for a sales factor weighted taxpayer.)
+(Property and payroll factors are not used in the calculation of the apportionment fraction for taxpayers who must apportion income using the single sales factor formula.)

-Enter the apportionment fraction (decimal) here and on Schedule A, line 10.
+Enter the apportionment fraction (decimal) here and on Schedule A, line 12.